-- 2. This Prudential Standard applies to all 'APRA-regulated institutions' defined as: - (a) authorised deposit-taking institutions (ADIs), including foreign ADIs, and non-operating holding companies authorised under the Banking Act (authorised banking NOHCs); - (b) general insurers, including Category C insurers, non-operating holding companies authorised under the Insurance Act (authorised insurance NOHCs) and parent entities of Level 2 insurance groups; and - (c) life companies, including friendly societies and eligible foreign life insurance companies (EFLICs), and non-operating holding companies registered under the Life Insurance Act (registered life NOHCs). - 3.
+2.-This Prudential Standard applies to all 'APRA-regulated institutions' defined as:

+- (a) authorised deposit-taking institutions (ADIs), including foreign ADIs, and non-operating holding companies authorised under the Banking Act (authorised banking NOHCs); - (b) general insurers, including Category C insurers, and non-operating holding companies authorised under the Insurance Act (authorised insurance NOHCs) and parent entities of Level 2 insurance groups; and - (c) life companies, including friendly societies and eligible foreign life insurance companies (EFLICs), and non-operating holding companies registered under the Life Insurance Act (registered life NOHCs). - 3.
+Heads of groups.2 - 4.
 APRA-regulated institutions must comply with this Prudential Standard in its entirety, unless otherwise expressly indicated.
-The obligations imposed by this Prudential Standard on, or in relation to, a foreign ADI, a Category C insurer or an EFLIC apply only in relation to the Australian branch operations of that institution. - 4.
-Where an APRA-regulated institution is the 'Head of a group', it must comply with a requirement of this Prudential Standard: - (a) in its capacity as an APRA-regulated institution; - (b) by ensuring that the requirement is applied appropriately throughout the group, including in relation to institutions that are not APRA-regulated; and - (c) on a group basis.
+The obligations imposed by this Prudential Standard on, or in relation to, a foreign ADI, a Category C insurer or an EFLIC apply only in relation to the Australian branch operations of that institution.